ilaripajula/ilaripajula/README.md

 - 👋 Hi, I’m @ilaripajula
 - 👀 I'm interested about ML, graph networks, and NLP.
-- 🌐 Applied data science to interdisiplinary contexts motivates me.
+- 🌐 Applied data science in interdisiplinary contexts motivates me.

 <!---
 ilaripajula/ilaripajula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.